ChrstphrHll/npc_gen/students/Leah Faelar.md

 ---
 ### Description
 - 1st year Human Bard in Treskal
-- wavy auburn hair that's braided with blue ribbon (med), Green eyes, and Light Tan skin
+- shoulder length straight blonde hair that's well kept, Green eyes, and Light Tan skin
 - Is Intense and Assertive, and has Justice as their ideal

 ### Organizations